 Since the start of the global pandemic, a lot of people had been panic buying, causing shortages of certain household goods.
 This caused outrage through communities and left a lot of people without their needs such as certain foods and toilet roll.

 “We allow up to 70 customers maximum in our store to make sure we can keep everyone safe.
-Tesco has introduced a one-way system were customers queue outside the shop and we have procedures for when it rains.
+Tesco has introduced a one-way system where customers queue outside the shop and we have procedures for when it rains.
 We have introduced cleaning stations and staff now have screens for all checkouts as well as PPE which includes masks, hand sanitizer and gloves.
 The staff that do not feel safe working have been offered different roles in the store or have been offered a lifestyle break depending on each individuals’ circumstances.”

 Photo: Neonatal Nursery Nurse Tara Newell ready for her shift at PAH